 When is Thanksgiving Day?

 Thanksgiving Day is celebrated on the fourth Thursday in November which falls between September and October.
 The exact date can vary from year to year.
 This can cause a problem for those who may wish to take a vacation during this time.
 If you intend to fly out of the country, it is common practice to book your flights a month before, then tuck into your Thanksgiving meal that day instead.
-This year it will be on Thursday 24th November.

 How is Thanksgiving Day Celebrated?